A Plug-and-Play Method with Inpainting Network for Bayesian Uncertainty Quantification in Imaging: Inpainting-PnP primal-dual method for hypothesis testing

-To simplify the notation, in the following we will omit $\Mb$ when using $\Gc$.
-We therefore define $\Sc$ to be the set of fixed points of $\Gc$ (with respect to $\Mb$), by
+To simplify notation, in the following we omit $\Mb$ when using $\Gc$.
+Therefore we define $\Sc$ to be the set of fixed points of $\Gc$ (with respect to $\Mb$), by

-where $C \subset \RR^N$ is a simple feasible set for image $\xb$, e.g., corresponding to $[0,+\infty)^N$ for intensity images, or $[0,1]^N$ for normalized images.
+where $C \subset \RR^N$ is a feasible set for image $\xb$, e.g., corresponding to $[0,+\infty)^N$ for intensity images, or $[0,1]^N$ for normalized images.
 In the remainder we assume that $\tca \subset C$, that is, the MAP estimate is feasible.
+The approximation in~\eqref{eq:Sc} is necessary to ensure that the probability of $\Sc$ is non-zero.

-While $\Gc$ is stated in terms of an arbitrary inpainting operator, NNs present themselves as a canonical family of operators from which we can choose a particular application-specific $\Gc$.
+While $\Gc$ is stated in terms of an arbitrary inpainting operator, NNs form a canonical family of operators from which we can choose a particular application-specific $\Gc$.
 This generality allows the expert practitioner to be consulted in crafting a bespoke NN, or transferring an existing model, to generate meaningful structure-free images.
-Although we will not focus on a particular definition for $\Gc$ in this and the following section, we will propose an inpainting convolutional NN (CNN) in Section~\ref{Sec:inp-cnn}.
+Although we will not focus on a particular definition for $\Gc$ in this and the following section, we will propose an inpainting convolutional neural network (CNN) in Section~\ref{Sec:inp-cnn}.